puterboy/HAOS-kiosk/haoskiosk/README.md

 set the regex to `^$`.

-Note that regardless of setting only commands found in `/bin`, `/usr/bin`, and `/usr/local/bin` of the add-on are allowed.
+Note that regardless of setting only commands found in `/bin`, `/usr/bin`, and `/usr/local/bin` of the add-on container are allowed.

 ______________________________________________________________________